 Seasonal Drought Forecast For the Intermountain West

-Figure 1: Downscaled NMME forecasts for total precipitation (left) and anomalous precipitation (right) from December 2024 to February 2025 in the Western United States.
+Figure 1: Downscaled NMME forecasts for total precipitation (left) and anomalous precipitation (right) from May 2025 to July 2025 (MJJ) in the Western United States.

-Figure 2: Downscaled NMME forecasts for average temperature (left) and anomalous temperature (right) from December 2024 to February 2025 in the Western United States.
+Figure 2: Downscaled NMME forecasts for average temperature (left) and anomalous temperature (right) from May 2025 to July 2025 (MJJ) in the Western United States.

 Positive anomalies indicate above-average values for temperature or precipitation, while negative anomalies indicate below-average.
-Both temperature and precipitation anomalies are calculated as deviations from the mean from 2013-2023.
+Both temperature and precipitation anomalies are calculated as deviations from the mean from during the MJJ period from 2013-2023.

 The NMME forecasts (Kirtman et al., 2014) were trained from 1982-2012 and then statistically downscaled using the analog method (Gutmann et al., 2022), with 4-kilometer PRISM data as the observational record (Daly et al., 2008).
 The analog method identifies historical patterns that closely match the forecast for a specific month and uses these patterns to refine the forecast based on the resolution of the observational dataset.